t-d-k/LibreCrypt/docs/FAQ.md

 * * *
 <a name="jk"></a>
-*Q: Why does MS Windows Explorer incorrectly report the storage capacity of a volume mounted using DoxBox Explorer and mapped to a drive letter?*
+*Q: Why does MS Windows Explorer incorrectly report the storage capacity of a volume mounted using LibreCrypt Explorer and mapped to a drive letter?*

 *A:*
 *NOTE: This question and answer applies to a future feature* MS Windows Explorer reports the storage capacity and free space on the drive it uses to cache files on; typically your system drive.
-This is due to a limitation in the protocol used by MS Windows to mount volumes using DoxBox Explorer.
+This is due to a limitation in the protocol used by MS Windows to mount volumes using LibreCrypt Explorer.

-To see the actual capacity, and free space remaining, please use DoxBox Explorer.
+To see the actual capacity, and free space remaining, please use LibreCrypt Explorer.

-Volumes mounted using DoxBox, instead of DoxBox Explorer, do /*not*/ have this limitation, and MS Windows Explorer reports their size correctly.
+Volumes mounted using LibreCrypt, instead of LibreCrypt Explorer, do /*not*/ have this limitation, and MS Windows Explorer reports their size correctly.

 * * *
 <a name="jo"></a>
-*Q: When transferring a file /to/ a DoxBox Explorer mounted volume via the drive letter it is mounted as, why does it report that I have no free space, when my volume is not yet full?*
+*Q: When transferring a file /to/ a LibreCrypt Explorer mounted volume via the drive letter it is mounted as, why does it report that I have no free space, when my volume is not yet full?*

 *A:*
-*NOTE: This question and answer applies to a future feature* This is due to a limitation in the protocol used by MS Windows to mount volumes using DoxBox Explorer.
+*NOTE: This question and answer applies to a future feature* This is due to a limitation in the protocol used by MS Windows to mount volumes using LibreCrypt Explorer.

-When transferring files to DoxBox Explorer via an assigned drive letter, MS Windows first copies the file to store to a WebDAV cache, typically located on your system drive.
+When transferring files to LibreCrypt Explorer via an assigned drive letter, MS Windows first copies the file to store to a WebDAV cache, typically located on your system drive.
 If you do not have enough free space on /this/ drive, you cannot transfer the file to the mounted volume via the mapped drive letter - even if the mounted volume has enough free space to store it.

-DoxBox Explorer does /*not*/ have this limitation when storing files from a volume using the "Store" functionality from its user interface.
+LibreCrypt Explorer does /*not*/ have this limitation when storing files from a volume using the "Store" functionality from its user interface.

-Volumes mounted using DoxBox, instead of DoxBox Explorer, do /*not*/ have this limitation at all, as MS Windows transfers files directly to the mounted volume.
+Volumes mounted using LibreCrypt, instead of LibreCrypt Explorer, do /*not*/ have this limitation at all, as MS Windows transfers files directly to the mounted volume.

 * * *
 <a name="jp"></a>
-*Q: If I map mounted volumes to drive letters using DoxBox Explorer, can anyone on my LAN see and access the secure volumes?*
+*Q: If I map mounted volumes to drive letters using LibreCrypt Explorer, can anyone on my LAN see and access the secure volumes?*

 *A:*
 *NOTE: This question and answer applies to a future feature* */NO!/*.
-DoxBox Explorer's use of WebDAV is restricted to /only/ allow connections coming from the local PC.
+LibreCrypt Explorer's use of WebDAV is restricted to /only/ allow connections coming from the local PC.
 Other users on your network can /not/ access mounted volumes.

 This is accomplished by two means:

-1. DoxBox Explorer only binds to the localhost (127.0.0.x) address
+1. LibreCrypt Explorer only binds to the localhost (127.0.0.x) address
 1. The HTTP server explicitly checks and rejects any connections from anywhere other than 127.0.0.1

 * * *
 <a name="jr"></a>

-*Q: Why does DoxBox Explorer open up a local TCP/IP server port?*
+*Q: Why does LibreCrypt Explorer open up a local TCP/IP server port?*

 *A:*
-*NOTE: This question and answer applies to a future feature* DoxBox Explorer does /not/ open any ports, unless the user explicitly turns on the "Map mounted volume to drive letter" option, in which case it opens a single port to allow MS Windows to connect to it for the purposes of mounting the volume under a drive letter.
+*NOTE: This question and answer applies to a future feature* LibreCrypt Explorer does /not/ open any ports, unless the user explicitly turns on the "Map mounted volume to drive letter" option, in which case it opens a single port to allow MS Windows to connect to it for the purposes of mounting the volume under a drive letter.

 In this case, the port opened is only accessible to the local system; it cannot be accessed over the internet, or across a LAN.

 * * *
 <a name="js"></a>
-*Q: Why does DoxBox Explorer use HTTP and not HTTPS when mapping a volume to a drive letter?*
+*Q: Why does LibreCrypt Explorer use HTTP and not HTTPS when mapping a volume to a drive letter?*

 *A:*
-*NOTE: This question and answer applies to a future feature* There is no significant difference; only local connections can be made to DoxBox Explorer.
+*NOTE: This question and answer applies to a future feature* There is no significant difference; only local connections can be made to LibreCrypt Explorer.
 Support for HTTPS may be added in the future though.